saberamini/HadoopMultiNodeSetup/README.md

 </configuration>
 ```

 For hdfs-site.xml configuration file, we need to delete any datanode parameters because our datanode is now on a separate machine (slave01).
+In other words, the master node is our namenode and will not store any data - this will be done in the slave node (or slave nodes).
 So change the <b>hdfs-site.xml</b> according to the following:

 ```
 <configuration>